cabo/deref-id/draft-bormann-t2trg-deref-id.md

 {:quote}
 >
-   Registrations MAY use the prefix "https://iana.org/assignments/http- problem-types#" for the type URI.
+   Registrations MAY use the prefix "https://iana.org/assignments/http-problem-types#" for the type URI.

 A reference to the place where registrations for these items are managed is certainly desirable, however, the implications on the